Let’s talk about your house.

 Once you do that, you can take it a step further and speak with one of our local team members about the best direction moving forward.
 You can get a FREE rental report on your property here. >>

-If you want to find that GREAT tenant for your house, it’s best to take the emotion out of it, do your homework, and strive for true market rent.
+If you want to find that GREAT resident for your house, it’s best to take the emotion out of it, do your homework, and strive for true market rent.

-Great tenants will be happy paying market rent, while bad tenants may agree to pay “above” market rents just to get into your house.
+Great residents will be happy paying market rent, while bad residents may agree to pay “above” market rents just to get into your house.
 But there’s a good chance that you won’t get paid steadily… if at all… after about four months.
 It’s unfortunate but true.

-And we know from experience that a bad tenant, or even an average tenant, will end up costing you more in the long run than a great tenant at the true market rate right now.
+And we know from experience that a bad resident, or even an average resident, will end up costing you more in the long run than a great resident at the true market rate right now.
 Trust us on that one…

 1. Download our Ultimate Guide to Renting Your House in 2022.
 In this guide, we unpack in more detail everything we discussed in this article…and much more!
 You can get your copy here. >>